 - Public Speaking

 Sheffield High School is one of the largest private centres for LAMDA examinations in Yorkshire.
-A term of ten group lessons costs £60 and a term of 10 private lessons costs £80 (2013-2014 - reviewed annually).
+For the latest information on the cost of lessons, please contact the School.

 A term’s notice should be given if lessons are to be discontinued.